etendosoftware/docs/docs/developer-guide/etendo-classic/bundles/platform/dependency-manager.md

 - **Active**: Checkbox to select if this module is active or not.
 - **Group**: the identifier of the artifact.
 - **Artifact**: the unit of deployment fetched and used.
-- **Installed Version**: the version of the used module.
+- **Installed Version**: the version of the module if it is installed.
-- **Is bundle**: Checkbox to select if this module is a bundle or not.
+- **Is bundle**: Field to filter if this module is a bundle or not.

 This window presents two buttons that can be used: **Add dependency** and **Update Packages**.

 ### Add Dependency

-This button is used to install all the dependecies part of a specific version of the selected module.
+This button is used to add all the dependecies part of a specific version of the selected module.
 The popup window shows all the dependencies to be installed.

 !!!note
     A warning notification is shown to inform the user about versions compatibility before installing the dependencies shown.